playn/playn.github.io/docs/setup.md

 games to ensure that your setup is working.
 You can use a GUI git client or a command line client, it doesn't matter.

-### Locally install playn
+### Locally install PlayN

-You might want to install a local copy of playn:
+Currently PlayN 2.0 is not yet shipped to Maven Central, so you need to install it locally to use
+it:

 ```
 git clone git@github.com:playn/playn.git
 cd playn